 AMENDMENTS

-Amendments to the By-Laws of the OU-Tulsa Staff Senate shall be made only at a regular or special meeting by a two-thirds (2/3) affirmative vote of the Representatives present and voting, provided a quorum is present.
+Amendments to the By-Laws of the OU-Tulsa Staff Senate shall be made only at a regular or special meeting by a two-thirds (2/3) affirmative vote of the Senators present and voting, provided a quorum is present.

 A proposed amendment shall be submitted in writing to the Chair who shall direct the proposal to the Membership and Policy Review Committee for review and presentation to the OU-Tulsa Staff Senate.
 The proposed amendments shall be distributed to the members of the OU-Tulsa Staff Senate at least ten (10) calendar days before the meeting at which it shall be considered.